I Drink Wine: Commercial performance

-"I Drink Wine" debuted at its peak of number four on the UK Singles Chart issued on 26 November 2021.
-The song charted at number 18 on the US Billboard Hot 100.
+"I Drink Wine" debuted at its peak of number four on the UK Singles Chart issued on 26 November 2021 and received a Platinum certification from the British Phonographic Industry.
+The song charted at number 18 on the US Billboard Hot 100, and the Recording Industry Association of America certified it Gold.
 It peaked at number 10 on the Canadian Hot 100.
-In Australia, "I Drink Wine" reached number 10.
+In Australia, "I Drink Wine" reached number 10 and earned a Gold certification from the Australian Recording Industry Association.
 The song charted at number seven in New Zealand.

-On the Billboard Global 200, it peaked at number 10.
-"I Drink Wine" reached national record charts at number five in Ireland, number 10 in Sweden, number 18 in Norway, number 30 in the Netherlands, number 34 in Denmark, number 81 in France, Italy, and number 95 in Spain.
+On the Billboard Global 200, "I Drink Wine" peaked at number 10.
+The song reached national record charts at number five in Ireland, number seven in Iceland, number eight in South Africa, number 10 in Sweden, number 18 in Norway, number 30 in the Netherlands, number 34 in Denmark, number 36 in Portugal, number 48 in Slovakia, number 55 in the Czech Republic, number 81 in France, Italy, number 95 in Spain, and number 96 in Croatia.
+It received a Platinum certification in Brazil.

 Music video

 Joe Talbot directed the music video for "I Drink Wine".
 Adele appeared in a promotional video with NikkieTutorials in December 2021, where she described it as "fucking hilarious", and added that "it's the campiest thing you'll ever see, and I feel like everyone might be dressed up as Halloween for it next year".
 On 25 October 2022, she shared an eight-second teaser of the video, which shows someone playing the piano on a bridge while she floats on a boat under it, and announced that it would be released the following day.
 It premiered during an event called "Happy Hour with Adele" in West Hollywood, where Adele hosted a group of fans.

 The video begins by displaying an old Hollywood-inspired title card.
 Clad in a gold Valentino gown, Adele grimaces at a couple while she floats, fills her glass with wine, and discards the empty bottle.
 She approaches a group of fishermen, including Kendrick Sampson, who tries to impress her and spins her around.
 Adele rejects him, and the synchronised swimmers accompanying her pull him away.
 She explores a forest, and the video concludes when the camera pulls away to reveal the video's set before Adele is shown floating in a pool alongside flowers.
 Vulture's Justin Curto stated that Adele was "at her best in the video" and "look[ed] glamorous".
+It was nominated for the MTV Video Music Award for Best Cinematography in 2023.